-And today we are finally happy to announce that my application has been approved which means that both me and Mrs. NN will be able to stay in Taiwan for the next 3 years (summer 2023) without needed to work!
+Today we are happy to announce that my application has been approved which means that both me and Mrs. NN will be able to stay in Taiwan for the next 3 years (summer 2023) without needing to work in Taiwan!
+The process was not extremely straightforward so we put together this detailed application guide on how to apply for the Taiwan Employment Gold Card if you are interested in living, staying and working in Taiwan.

-Since the program we found is not very known and other like-minded people would likely be able to qualify, we decided to write extensively about it so you can benefit from all the research we’ve done and hopefully you can come to join us here!
-In this post, we will explain what this visa program is about, who it is for, what are the benefits you get from it, what are the requirements to meet and a step by step guide if you are interested to apply which has been based on our experience.
+Since the program we found is not very known and other like-minded people would likely be able to qualify, we wrote extensively about it in this application guide so you can benefit from all the research we’ve done and hopefully you can come to join us here!
+In this post, we will explain what this visa program is about, who it is for, what are the benefits you get from it, what are the requirements to meet and a step by step guide.
+This is based on our firsthand experience.
 We will cover how to bring your spouse or even your parents in a later post as we are still going through these steps, so make sure to sign-up for our newsletter to not miss it!

 IMPORTANT DISCLAIMER (REMINDER):